Friday-seminar/.github/profile/README.md

 ## [telegram channel](https://t.me/+K3k4Y-aMViZkYjBi), zoom id: 277 392 671 (ask password from any participant or in group)

-### April 26 -- Alex Gomez -- on model stuctures and localicazion,
+### April 26 -- Alex Gomez -- on model stuctures,

+In this talk we are going to give a brief introduction to Model categories and present non trivial example.

 ### April 26 -- Sergey Galkin -- information geometry and geometric quantum mechanics, toric Kähler manifolds versus dually flat Hessian statistical manifolds